-Best Buy beats first-quarter expectations as coronavirus closes stores
+Best Buy beats first-quarter expectations amid coronavirus in-store closures

 Best Buy said profit fell to $159 million, or 61 cents a share